Shock (circulatory)

 Shock is the state of insufficient blood flow to the tissues of the body as a result of problems with the circulatory system.
-Initial symptoms of shock may include weakness, fast heart rate, fast breathing, sweating, anxiety, and increased thirst.
+Initial symptoms of shock may include weakness, elevated heart rate, fast breathing, sweating, anxiety, and increased thirst.
 This may be followed by confusion, unconsciousness, or cardiac arrest, as complications worsen.

-Shock is divided into four main types based on the underlying cause: low volume, cardiogenic, obstructive, and distributive shock.
-Low volume shock, also known as hypovolemic shock, may be from bleeding, diarrhea, or vomiting.
+Shock is divided into four main types based on the underlying cause: hypovolemic, cardiogenic, obstructive, and distributive shock.
+Hypovolemic shock, also known as low volume shock, may be from bleeding, diarrhea, or vomiting.
 Cardiogenic shock may be due to a heart attack or cardiac contusion.
 Obstructive shock may be due to cardiac tamponade or a tension pneumothorax.
 Distributive shock may be due to sepsis, anaphylaxis, injury to the upper spinal cord, or certain overdoses.

 The diagnosis is generally based on a combination of symptoms, physical examination, and laboratory tests.
 A decreased pulse pressure (systolic blood pressure minus diastolic blood pressure) or a fast heart rate raises concerns.
-The heart rate divided by systolic blood pressure, known as the shock index (SI), of greater than 0.8 supports the diagnosis more than low blood pressure or a fast heart rate in isolation.